apos37/accessibility-toolkit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Practical accessibility enhancements and diagnostic tools for WordPress.
-Includes admin tools for alt text, headings, contrast, vague links, and visual enhancements like dark mode and greyscale.
+Accessibility diagnostics and tools for alt text, contrast, vague links, and more.

 == Description ==
 **Accessibility Toolkit** provides a dual approach to accessibility improvements in WordPress: practical diagnostic tools for admins and editors, and optional front-end visual enhancements for users.